 Censorship solely for the sake of censorship

-sake of entertainment without any contextual justification.
+of entertainment without any contextual justification.
 Although Murphy acknowledged the fact that the film was fantastical in nature, he felt that the level of brutality and sadism could only be accommodated at the adults-only 'X' category.
+Even at the

 Cut Scenes: Bolo vs guards